A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on: Introduction

-\paragraph{Outline} In \Cref{sec:substitution-intro} we briefly recall the concrete instance of the substitution tensor on presheaves over finite sets by \citet{ftp99}.
-In \Cref{sec:categ-presh} we recall some required concepts from category theory such as (co-)ends, Kan extensions, and constructions on presheaves. \Cref{sec:mon-struct-from-act} establishes our general result for deriving a monoidal substitution structure from a left action, together with a criterion for its closedness.
+\subparagraph*{Outline} In \Cref{sec:substitution-intro} we briefly recall the concrete instance of the substitution tensor on presheaves over finite sets~\cite{ftp99}.
+In \Cref{sec:categ-presh} we recall some required concepts from category theory such as (co-)ends, Kan extensions, and constructions on presheaves. \Cref{sec:mon-struct-from-act} establishes our general result for deriving a monoidal structure from a left action, together with a criterion for its closedness.
 We instantiate this result to presheaf categories in \Cref{sec:psh-substitution} to uniformly derive their substitution structures.
-The corresponding (novel) substitution structures for nominal sets and renaming sets are constructed in \Cref{sec:subst-nomin-sets}.
-In \Cref{sec:taxon-nomin-sets} we present several new results on the relationship between presheaf categories and different incarnations of nominal sets.
+The corresponding substitution structures for nominal sets and renaming sets are constructed in \Cref{sec:subst-nomin-sets}.
+In \Cref{sec:taxon-nomin-sets} we study the relationships between presheaf categories and different incarnations of nominal sets.

+\subparagraph*{Related Work} The substitution tensor has a long history, going back to Kelly~\cite{k05o} for operads and Johnstone and Wraith~\cite{jw78} for their work on (finitary) algebraic theories in toposes.
+Fiore, Plotkin and Turi~\cite{ftp99} then connected it to algebras with binders, and their approach has been generalized to increasingly complex settings~(e.g.~\cite{fr25,f08,fs22,f07}.

+In nominal sets, single-variable substitution via structural recursion was developed in~\cite[Example 5.7]{gp99}, and investigated via nominal algebra in~\cite{gm08,g16}.
+In FM-sets, different possible substitution actions were thoroughly studied in~\cite{g09}.
+Notably, the characterisation from~\cite{ftp99} of substitution algebras as monoids is missing for nominal sets.

+A possible unification of the two approaches was outlined by Power~\cite{jp07}, using an extension of the 2-categorical axiomatization of substitution developed by Power and Tanaka~\cite{t04,pt08}.

+\subparagraph*{Acknowledgements} We thank Nathanael Arkor and the reviewers for the various pointers to the literature, insightful comments and helpful suggestions and simplifications.